melissa1703/summer25_nlp/README.md

 - ModernBERT : https://huggingface.co/docs/transformers/main/quicktour
 - Spacy : https://spacy.io/models

-Filepaths for all data has been assigned to global variables at the top of relevant files (glove.py, filter.py, find_suggestions.py) for ease of updating.
+Filepaths for all data have been assigned to global variables at the top of relevant files (glove.py, filter.py, find_suggestions.py) for ease of updating.

 Additionally, please make sure all the relevant Python packages have been installed.